Mash14/Quotes/README.md

 ## Description

 This is an angular app used to write quotes.
 The projects aim is for people to publish their quotes online and vote for which quotes they like best.
+It also gives you quotes from the world of computing!

 ## User Story